-Many people with social anxiety are functioning (go to school or to work) and are able to hide some of their feelings.
+Both introverts and extroverts can have social anxiety.
+Many people with social anxiety appear to be functioning just fine.
+They go to school or to work, and are able to hide some of their feelings.
 Meantime, the person experiences enormous stress trying to manage these feelings throughout the day.
+The exhaustion from trying to cope can trigger additional mental health problems such as depression or substance abuse, panic attacks, physical health problems, and more.

 Sometimes people with social anxiety are not aware of the problem.
 They just know they feel stressed a lot and don’t enjoy being around others very much.
 They often blame others for problems in the relationship.
 Meantime, other people may think they are not friendly, aloof, or difficult.
 Such confusion also happens with other types of social problems, so an accurate diagnosis from a mental health professional is important.